AhmedElsherbini/Mutations_stats-and-plot/README.md

 No problem

-Then,we do not provide <code>-r</code> argument.
+Then, we do not provide <code>-r</code> argument.
 And we will consider the most common (base/aa) as the reference.

 ```bash
 python mut_stats_plot.py -i test.afa -f fasta